Party Leader: Riccardo Magi

 Party Leader: Adam Szłapka

-Nowoczesna believes in freedom and equality of all citizens.
-We want to see Poland’s institutions restored in alignment with European values of unity, democracy and rule of law.
-Born out of the eagerness for progress, Nowoczesna is the party of innovative and creative minds looking ahead to a better future.
-We want to create conditions that will best enable our country’s potential.
+Nowoczesna believes in freedom and equality of all citizens and wants to see Poland’s institutions restored in alignment with European values of unity, democracy and rule of law.
+Born out of the eagerness for progress, Nowoczesna is the party of innovative and creative minds looking ahead to a better future, striving to create conditions that will best enable Poland's potential.

 Open Vlaamse Liberalen en Democraten

-As the only flemish liberal party in Belgium, Open VLD is, together with its Francophone sister party, MR, the heir of the Liberal Party that was founded on 16 June 1846, as the first modern political party in Belgium.
+Open VLD is the only flemish liberal party in Belgium.
+Alongside its Francophone sister party MR, it is also the heir of the Liberal Party that was founded on 16 June 1846, the first modern political party in Belgium.
 Open VLD promotes an inclusive, democratic society and a market economy which allows citizens to lead prosperous lives and protects those who suffer from hardship.
 Open VLD is a staunchly pro-European party that wants the EU to play a prominent role in a multilateral world where peace must be actively pursued.